joangcc-pers/aidl-upc-w20245-rec-sys/README.md

 - Sparse or Non-Existent Data for New Users: Non-registered and first-time visitors lack historical data, reducing the effectiveness of conventional recommendation methods.
 This calls for the need of strong algorithms that leverage implicit feedback such as navigation history, so that both non-registered and new users can benefit from a faster navigation and purchase, and receive offers of interesting products that would fulfill their needs.

 To address these challenges, we focus on session-based recommendation systems, which infer user preferences from short-term interactions rather than relying on past behavior.
-By analyzing user navigation within a single session, such as product views and clicks, we can dynamically predict and suggest relevant items without requiring long-term user data.
+The usage of implicit feedback is key for current recommendation systems (see [the analysis of Esmeli et al., 2023](https://link.springer.com/article/10.1007/s42979-023-01752-x)) By analyzing user navigation within a single session, such as product views and clicks, we can dynamically predict and suggest relevant items without requiring long-term user data.
 This approach is particularly advantageous as it enables fast, personalized recommendations while adhering to evolving data privacy standards.

 Inspired by the work of Wu et al. (2023) in Session-Based Recommendations for E-Commerce with Graph-Based Data Modeling, we adopt a graph-based framework to model session interactions.
 This method allows us to: